How I license my code

 The license allows you to do anything that would otherwise infringe my copyright or patent claims.
 It’s similar to the MIT or BSD-style licenses, just with an added “email Joel and say hi” requirement — which, by the way, doesn’t apply to end users, or to people distributing unmodified copies.

 So if you find yourself in a situation where this license meaningfully hinders you from using my code — meaning, people in a position to limit your progress have actually told you it’s a problem — let me know.
+(Note that, by doing so, you will have introduced yourself, and will thus be in compliance with the license.)

 Acknowledgments